Procedure template for ISO ISO 13485:2016 quality systems

 1. the implementation cost is not acceptable during a European economic crisis

-2. the scrutiny mechanism in Article 44 of the proposal has the potential to delay CE Marking of Class IIb and Class III device by an additional 3-6 months, and the scrutiny process is guaranteed to result in more conservative NB recommendations
+2. the scrutiny mechanism in Article 44 of the proposal has the potential to delay the CE Marking of Class IIb and Class III devices by an additional 3-6 months, and the scrutiny process is guaranteed to result in more conservative NB recommendations

 3. the Europeans do not want to hear a great sucking sound as research and clinical study dollars are rapidly moved from Europe to more favorable nations